English heraldry: Court of the Earl Marshal

-Nadir of English Heraldry
+Nadir

 The early 18th century is often considered the nadir of English heraldry.
 The heraldic establishment was not held in high regard by the public; the authority of the Court of Chivalry (though not its armorial jurisdiction) was challenged, and an increasing number of 'new men' simply assumed arms, without any authority.
 This attitude is evident even in the appointment of the heralds themselves—Sir John Vanbrugh, a prominent dramatist and architect who knew nothing of heraldry, was appointed to the office of Clarenceux King of Arms, the second-highest office in the College of Arms.
 No new grants were made between November 1704 and June 1707.

 The situation slowly improved throughout the 18th and 19th centuries, with the number of new grants per year slowly rising—14 in 1747, 40 in 1784 and 82 in 1884.
 These numbers reflect an increasing geographical spread in grantees, due to a general increase of interest in heraldry.
-This was caused by a number of factors, including the creation of the Order of the Bath in 1725, and grants of arms to its members, augmentations for honour granted to successful military commanders in the Peninsular and Napoleonic wars, and the rise in popularity of name and arms clauses.
+This was caused by a number of factors, including the creation of the Order of the Bath in 1725, and grants of arms to its members, augmentations for honour granted to successful military commanders in the Peninsular War and Napoleonic Wars, and the rise in popularity of name and arms clauses.
 The medieval period, and with it heraldry, also became popular as a result of the Romantic movement and Gothic revival.